octospacc/sitoctt/en/blog/2022-06-14-I-Documenti-Non-Devono-Diventare-Applicazioni.md

 ## The current state of affairs

 Then, came the scripting.
 We've seen all sorts of things, but in the end only JavaScript has survived to this day, and is the basis of the pioneering (and tragic) Web 3.
-Web scripts are actual programs that a browser can execute if loaded from a page.
+Other Web scripts are actual programs that a browser can execute if loaded from a page.
 Here, however, an obvious problem arises: you have to trust every single website that integrates scripts, a problem that is however decidedly complex to deal with.

 To be honest, this is not the only problem: scripts very often slow down pages, especially on older and less powerful devices, and on some very old stuff they don't work at all, thus breaking sites that use them extensively.
 In practice, this means that sites that unnecessarily choose to integrate JavaScript are, on any hardware, often much slower than those that don't.
 However, we will discuss this in detail another day.